 (2) A licensee who suggests or implies that any power or authority, other than the power or authority to exercise or carry on the business or any of the functions of a debt collector, is conferred upon him by this Act or by his licence is guilty of an offence against this Act.

+Penalty for this subsection: a fine of $25 000.

+[Section 6 amended: No. 25 of 2019 s.
+25.]

 7. Licences

 (1) A licence shall be in the form approved in writing by the Commissioner.